-What is your level of experience with Scylla?
+What is your level of experience with ScyllaDB?

-As expected for an online training opportunity, the majority of attendees — about 70% — were new to Scylla.
+As expected for an online training opportunity, the majority of attendees — about 70% — were new to ScyllaDB.
 About half of all attendees knew some sort of NoSQL; only for a fifth of attendees was this their very first experience with NoSQL.
-About 30% of our attendees are already using Scylla, who sought to get even deeper insights.
+About 30% of our attendees are already using ScyllaDB, who sought to get even deeper insights.

 Thank you to everyone who attended our ScyllaDB University LIVE Summer Session and made the event so great!
 If you didn’t have a chance to attend, never fear!
 Many of these courses are available right now in a free self-paced form in ScyllaDB University.
 Create an account and get started today!